 You may view the status of the mobile network connection on the network status screen.
-If the connection to the mobile network is active, it will appear in the system information as an usb0 interface.

 The Route Table is displayed at the bottom of the Network Status page.
 There is IPv4 Route Table and IPv6 Route Table below.

 If the router is connected to the Internet (a default route is defined), the nat64 network interface is created automatically.
 This is the NAT64 internal gateway for translating the IPv6 and IPv4 communication.
 It is used automatically when connected via IPv6 and communicating with IPv4 device or network.
 It works together with DNS64 running in the router automatically (translation of domain names to IP addresses).
 The default NAT64 prefix 64:ff9b::/96 is used as you can see in Figure 5 below in the IPv6 Route Table section.